Sigma Labs (NASDAQ:SGLB) Downgraded by TheStreet

-TheStreet cut shares of Sigma Labs (NASDAQ:SGLB) from a c- rating to a d+ rating in a research note released on Friday morning, TheStreetRatingsTable reports.
+Sigma Labs (NASDAQ:SGLB) was downgraded by equities research analysts at TheStreet from a “c-” rating to a “d+” rating in a research report issued on Friday, TheStreetRatingsTable reports.

-Separately, HC Wainwright assumed coverage on shares of Sigma Labs in a research report on Thursday, May 20th.
-They issued a buy rating and a $6.00 price target on the stock.
+Separately, HC Wainwright began coverage on shares of Sigma Labs in a research report on Thursday, May 20th.
+They issued a “buy” rating and a $6.00 price target on the stock.

-Several institutional investors have recently modified their holdings of SGLB.
-Bank of New York Mellon Corp acquired a new stake in shares of Sigma Labs during the 1st quarter valued at about $38,000.
-Millennium Management LLC acquired a new stake in shares of Sigma Labs during the 1st quarter valued at about $44,000.
-Northern Trust Corp bought a new position in Sigma Labs during the 1st quarter valued at about $49,000.
-Renaissance Technologies LLC bought a new position in Sigma Labs during the 4th quarter valued at about $62,000.
-Finally, Morgan Stanley bought a new position in Sigma Labs during the 1st quarter valued at about $101,000.
-Institutional investors and hedge funds own 13.41% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in SGLB.
+Bank of New York Mellon Corp purchased a new stake in shares of Sigma Labs in the first quarter worth $38,000.
+Millennium Management LLC purchased a new stake in shares of Sigma Labs in the first quarter worth $44,000.
+Northern Trust Corp purchased a new position in Sigma Labs during the first quarter valued at $49,000.
+Renaissance Technologies LLC purchased a new position in Sigma Labs during the fourth quarter valued at $62,000.
+Finally, Morgan Stanley purchased a new position in Sigma Labs during the first quarter valued at $101,000.
+13.41% of the stock is owned by hedge funds and other institutional investors.

 Sigma Labs Company Profile